-Faith does not conquer fear, it substitutes another fear to make people customers.
+Faith cannot overcome fear.
+It merely provides another fear as a substitute.
 Only facts can overcome fear.
 Find out why this is true.

 Faith Cannot Overcome Fear

-Faith cannot overcome fear, it simply provides another fear as a substitute.
-Instead of facing the object of our fear we replace it with another.
-Take, for instance, the existential fear of death.
-This fear should drive on a journey of inner discovery.
-But many fall for the counterfeit answer from religion.
+Our existential fear of death should drive us on a journey of inner discovery.
+Unfortunately, many people fall for the counterfeit answer from religion.
 It comes in the form of Afterlife beliefs.
 Now, we fear the loss of life and our place in the afterlife.
 Will it be an eternity in heaven or hell?
-No matter which religion you pick you will be wrong in the eyes of the others.
+No matter which religion you pick, you will be wrong.
+Those who believe in other faiths think you are wrong.
 We are all going to in someone else’s religion.

 Fear is a trigger.
 Fear engages our primitive brain, which activates our fight, flight, or freeze response.
-In the wild, this helped us to survive by reacting.
-But, this is counterproductive when we need to think and reason about the best response.
+In the wild, this helped us survive by reacting, but this tactic is counterproductive when we need to think about the best answer.
 Belief cannot overcome fear.
 Belief is another name for denial.

 Faith is the belief in religious mythology over facts.
 If faith equaled fact, then all Gods would be real.
 This is the logical conclusion of faith.
-But, some people are proud to say they live by belief and not by facts.
-But, this is dangerous.
-Not only for the person who believes this but for everyone in their circle of influence.
+Some people are proud to say they live by belief and not by facts.
+It’s dangerous not only for the person who believes this but for everyone in their circle of influence.
 It takes a lot of work and self-hypnosis to maintain this worldview.

 Deny and Substitute